-Timothy, Titus, and Philemon were church leaders, pastors.
+Timothy, Titus, and Philemon were church leaders or pastors.
 Thus, we call these letters "The Pastoral Epistles."
-They teach us the priorities of a church leader, and how he should conduct his ministry.
-We can title this section of the NT, "Lessons for Leaders."
+They teach us the priorities of a pastor.
+How a leader should live his life and conduct his ministry.

+We can title this section: "Lessons for Leaders."